Is your child experiencing overwhelming or disruptive anxiety?

 Our small classroom setting allows students to receive more individual attention.
 Together with experts and teachers, we can ensure that your child is taught methods that will help him or her do well in school.

-We are now accepting applications for the 2021-22 school year.
+We are now accepting applications for the upcoming school year.
 Please reach out to Alexandra Rollins with any questions you may have.